ImperialCollegeLondon/poreFoam-singlePhase/README.md

 ___

-### PoreFoam codes for simulating direct single-phase flow through 3D images of porous media using OpenFOAM
+### PoreFoam codes for simulating direct single-phase flow on 3D images of porous media using OpenFOAM

 ---